ste920ven/project2-pd7/DanielPageProbablyHerHead/README.md

 The Albumonator can be found at http://ml7.stuycs.org:9019.
 <br />
-<a href="http://ml7.stuycs.org:7202">Click here to go to The Albumanotoro </a>
+<a href="http://ml7.stuycs.org:9019">Click here to go to The Albumonator</a>
 <br />

 <h3>How to use it:</h3>

-Go to <a href="http://ml7.stuycs.org:9019">The AlbumArtinator </a> , and click generate!
+Go to <a href="http://ml7.stuycs.org:9019">The Albumonator </a> , and click generate!
 Don't like what you see, or want another album art?
 Click generate again!
 The Albumonator guarantees a different album art each time.

 <br />
 <h3>Group Members:</h3>